 The Assembly is based on the principle of power-sharing to ensure that Northern Ireland’s largest political communities, the unionist and nationalist communities, both participate in governing the region.

 Elections to the Northern Ireland Assembly are conducted using a Proportional Representation election system.
 A constituent’s vote is initially allocated to his or her most preferred candidate, and then, after candidates have been either elected or eliminated, any surplus or unused votes are transferred according to the voter’s stated preferences.
 Northern Ireland is currently divided up into eighteen constituencies with each being represented by six Members of the Legislative Assembly (MLAs).
 Elections to the Assembly are usually held every four years.

-108 MLAs are elected to sit in the Northern Ireland Assembly.
-Currently there is one MLA per 11,000 constituents (approx).
-About one in five MLAs are women.
+90 MLAs are elected to sit in the Northern Ireland Assembly.

 The Assembly only has the power to enact legislation in areas where power has been transferred to it from the Westminster Parliament.
 At the current time the Assembly has the ability to legislate in a wide range of areas including Health, Education, Culture, Justice and the Environment.
 Powers reserved by Westminster are divided into ‘excepted matters’, which it retains indefinitely, and ‘reserved matters’, which may be transferred to the competence of the Assembly at a future date.

 How laws are passed